oswaldobapvicjr/jep-data-extension/README.md

 <tr>
 <td>replace</td>
-<td>Replaces all occurrences of a given string with another string.
+<td>Replaces all occurrences of a given string with another one.
 </td>
 </tr>